metacpan/metacpan-cpan-extracted/distros/A/AsposeCellsCloud-CellsApi/README.md

 # Release history version

+## Enhancements in Version 24.7

+- Add a new feature about adding text content.
+- Add get access token by client id and client secret.

 ## Enhancements in Version 24.6

 - Optimize load data function of data transformation.
 - Optimize the data conversion applied steps.

 ## Enhancements in Version 24.5